chalcedonyt/juniordevkl-workshop/TUTORIAL.md

 kubectl apply -f k8s/ingress.yml
 ```

-Ingress - takes a lot of time.
+Ingresses take a lot of time to deploy - can you guess why?

-Explain about the UI.
-Show scaling
+Let's talk about what just happened, then let's revise what we have learnt.

 ## Modifying a deployed app